Rwanda - Africa's Switzerland

 A gaggle of sleepy females with children who are clearly a handful.
 The indulgent mothers hug their pop eyed babies, their fur standing up in black haloes whilst they cling on.
 Other adults fold their arms and watch tenderly as the slightly larger siblings totter around break off sticks, chew them, poke their parents and then hurl them.
 Even naughtier twin youngsters put on a gymnastics exhibition, turning head over heels, doing headstands and swinging on the trees.
 Two adolescents wrestle for a good ten minutes, sliding down the slope towards us, lying exhausted, intermittently beating their chests to bluff that they are the strongest, then starting again.
 The giant silverback surveys the whole scene laconically from his sunny nest.
 Picture perfect.

-In Search of Golden Monkeys - Volcanoes National Park
+In Search of Golden Monkeys - Volcanoes National Park, Rwanda

-I'm told the rare golden monkeys are habituated - though they are not nearly as nonchalant as the gorillas.
-They don’t run away but they keep a wary distance and startle easily.
+Another trip into the rainforest, fortunately not too arduous to see the the rare golden monkeys.
+I'm told they are habituated - though they are not nearly as nonchalant as the gorillas.
+They don’t run away, but they keep a wary distance and startle easily.
 Nevertheless, they look angelic in their little caps as the sun patterns their burnished fur.

 Next stop Madagascar.